scandale-project/scandale/README.md

 ``Ad hoc module``: a module in order to share data with external platforms, such as MISP or other database systems.

+The correlation agent also provides a PubSub mechanism.

 ## Installation